5. Your rights and preferences: Giving you choice and control

 - If there is an unresolved issue relating to your account, such as an outstanding credit on your account or an unresolved claim or dispute we will retain the necessary personal data until the issue is resolved;

 - Where we are required to retain the personal data for our legal, tax, audit, and accounting obligations, we will retain the necessary personal data for the period required by applicable law; and/or,

 - Where necessary for our legitimate business interests such as fraud prevention or to maintain the security of our users

 Event and conference registrations

-Under a new event and conference registration process launching in July 2018, registrants will have enhanced privacy related features in the registration process.
-In accordance with GDPR regulations, ICCPM clients who provide their personal data as part of an event or conference registration process will have the option to opt-in to remain on the ICCPM data base.
-If consent is not provided, data provided for the purpose of event/conference registrations will be removed from the ICCPM database at the conclusion of the event.
+ICCPM is fully compliant with GDPR regulations.
+Clients who provide their personal data as part of an event or conference registration will have the option to remain on the ICCPM database by agreeing to the ICCPM Privacy & Data Protection Policy.
+By notifying ICCPM in writing to firstname.lastname@example.org, clients have the option to be removed from the ICCPM database at the conclusion of the event.

-Availability of these features is subject to the form provider completing required updates and making them publically available to service distributors such as ICCPM.
+Availability of these features is subject to the form provider completing required updates and making them publicly available to service distributors such as ICCPM.
 Features include: